SorviusN/reading-notes-401/SpreadOperator.md

 let arrOfDividends = divide(...nums);

 // arr of dividends will be 1/2, 2/2, 3/2, 4/2 and so on.
+// Considered cleaner than going through every individual array in nums and calling the function.

 ```
 2. In array literals